scalawithcats/scala-with-cats/src/pages/type-classes/implicits.md

 The places where the compiler searches for candidate instances is known as the *implicit scope*.
 The implicit scope applies at the call site;
-that is the point where we call a method with an implicit parameter.
+that is the point where we call a method with a using clause.
 The implicit scope which roughly consists of:

 - local or inherited definitions;